TABLE OF CONTENTS

 “We are at equilibrium for construction and migration…Mid-market vacancy rates in 2011-2012 were at almost zero.
 This pushed development and has lead to a vacancy rise of 3 per cent to 5 per cent.”
 Charach explained that while this is not ideal for landlords, who generally want more control and less vacancy, it’s a win for tenants.

-But while more people are moving to Winnipeg and immigration is increasing, Charach said, “Rent control still remains as a big issue,” he said.
+But while more people are moving too and searching for apartments for rent in Winnipeg, Charach said, “Rent control still remains as a big issue,” he said.
 “Rent control is bad here; it’s one of the worst in the nation.”

 He explained that in Winnipeg, larger institutions are still supported while independent owners suffer.
 Part nine of the Manitoba Rent Control act allows you to further “increase rents if your costs are going up.”The large institutional buildings are only able to keep up with rising maintenance costs by raising rent in the 3 per cent to 5 per cent range, which is double or triple what the (law) says it should be.”